jmbredenberg/Mafia-rules/README.md

 ##Items

 The Mods, being nice guys, have given some players items at the start of game.
-If someone who is lynched has an item, the Mods give it to a random player in game.
-The Mods always announce to whom they give items.
+If someone who is executed has an item, the Mods give it to a random player in game.
 Anyone may destroy an item by telling the Mods.
 Players may transfer items to each other in-person.
 An item transfer is only valid if both the giver and the recipient are aware of what item is being transferred. **If you give an item to anyone, you must tell the ****Mods****.**

-###Medkit: (1 in game)
+###Medkit: (2 in game)

 A player with the Medkit may tell the Mods that they are activating the Medkit.
 Once they do, the Medkit is destroyed.
 The Medkit is active as soon as the message is sent until the day ends, the person who used the Medkit may respond to any "BANG" attempts by saying "I do not die."

-###Shovel: (1 in game)
+###Shovel: (3 in game)

 A player with a shovel may use the shovel to find out all role information of any dead player, including whether or not they were conscripted.
 Once used, a shovel is destroyed.

-###Microphone/Receiver: (1 pair in game)
+###Microphone/Receiver: (5 pair in game)

 Each microphone is paired with a receiver.
 If the player with a microphone is killed with a "BANG," the player with the corresponding receiver is told the identity of the player who killed them.
-If the player holding the microphone is killed by "KABOOM," the player with the receiver will be informed only that a "KABOOM" was used.
+If the player holding the microphone is killed by "KABOOM," the player with the receiver will not be informed that anything happened.
 It is extra important that players tell the Mods when receivers are transferred between players, and when a player with a microphone is killed by "BANG," be sure to include the fact that you had a mic on you in your death pm to the Mods.

 ###Taser: (4 in game)

 You may write a target's name on a taser.
 Once written, it cannot be erased.
 5 minutes after the target's name has been written on a taser, anyone with the taser who has line-of-sight on the target may say "I TAZE <Name of target>".
 A target who has been tazed many not make any kills for the remainder of the day (but can make conscriptions).
 Once used, a taser is destroyed.

-###Camera/CCTV: (2 pairs in game)
+###Camera/CCTV: (0 pairs in game)

 The camera is paired with a CCTV receiver.
 The player with the camera may place it in a Mods-approved location.
 Once the camera is placed, it cannot be moved or removed by anyone.
 The holder of the CCTV is informed where the camera was placed.
 If a kill happens in that location, the holder of the CCTV will see who the killer was, unless a "KABOOM" was used, in which case they will be informed that the TV screen has gone blank.
 Before it is placed, the camera can be traded or destroyed as any other item.